Apply for a SIMS Visiting Research Fellowship

 Application Process

-To be considered, applicants must submit the following by Friday, June 7th 2024:
+To be considered, applicants must submit the following by Friday, May 1, 2026:

-- A 2-3 page summary of the project that clearly states a) the relationship of Penn Libraries’ manuscript collections to the project, b) the project’s significance to manuscript studies, and c) a work plan for the duration of the fellowship.
+- 2-3 page summary of the project that clearly states a) the relationship of Penn Libraries’ manuscript collections to the project, b) the project’s significance to manuscript studies, and c) a work plan for the duration of the fellowship.
 The proposal should include the name of applicant(s), the title of project, and preferred dates of the fellowship.

-- Two letters of support from scholars who can speak to the merits of the project for the advancement of the field of manuscript studies.
+- 2 letters of support from scholars who can speak to the merits of the project for the advancement of the field of manuscript studies.
 Letters should address the project’s potential for contributing to the advancement of the understanding of the material and its impact on its related field(s) of study.
 Letters may be included in the application or sent separately by the referee if preferred.

 Lynn Ransom